Synonym(s)

 Note(s)This section has been translated automatically.

-Naturopathy: Milk thistle is the parent plant of Silybi mariani fructus, the antiphlogistically and antifibrotically effective milk thistle fruits, which contain the efficacy determining flavonoid drugs Silybin A and B. Milk thistle is used as a liver protection preparation.
-In dermatology, for example, as concomitant medication to retinoids or methotrexate.
+Naturopathy: Milk thistle is the parent plant of Silybi mariani fructus, the antiphlogistic and antifibrotic milk thistle fruit, which contains the flavonoid drugs silybin A and B that determine its effectiveness.
+Milk thistle is used as a liver protection preparation.
+In dermatology, for example, as an accompanying medication to retinoids or methotrexate.

-Cosmetics: Silybum mariunum fruit extract is the fruit extract of the plant which is used in cosmetic formulations.
+Cosmetics: Silybum marinum fruit extract is the fruit extract of the plant, which is used in cosmetic formulations, as is Silybum marinum extract (INCI).